mathigatti/RealTimeSingingSynthesizer/README.md

 # Live Coding Singing Synthesizer
 Real Time Singing Synthesizer project made from sinsy-NG.
-The idea is to generate audio samples easily which is something quite important for live coding performances.
+The idea was to generate vocal audio samples on real time easily for live coding performances.

 ## Demo
 Here is a video demonstration using the program to synthesize samples and load them into the FoxDot live coding environment.